 I’ve been doing this since 2006, but only opened our 112 Cedar Ave. location in Lake Villa in December of last year.

 How difficult was it to get your business up and running while still caring for your family and other responsibilities?

 My spouse and family have been huge supporters, but balancing commitments is always part of the decision process.
 Family comes first, but I am blessed that my family helps support the business, helps out on maintenance and management and the kids also participate.
-They kids helped paint the dojo, and now they feel like it is “theirs” too as a result.
+The kids helped paint the dojo, and now they feel like it is “theirs” too as a result.

 How did you come up with the name?

 Japanese doesn’t always translate directly into English.
-Gōhō Seishin Dojo means “School of the Lawful Spirit” but Lawful here it is used as much in the sense of doing the right thing in life and in nature as opposed to a following a legal term or statute.
-The logo for Gōhō Seishin tries to illustrate that if you go in the right directions, your success could be limitless.
+Gōhō Seishin Dojo means “School of the Lawful Spirit” but Lawful here it is used as much in the sense of doing the right thing in life and in nature as opposed to following a legal term or statute.
+The logo for Gōhō Seishin tries to illustrate that if you go in the right direction, your success could be limitless.

 Connect with Chad and the Goho Sishin Dojo

 Disclosure: Goho Seishin Martial Arts is our featured Business of the Month.
 This series is part of a paid promotion partnership with Little Lake County.
 If you are interested in featuring your locally-owned business in our series, please contact the sales team.